 Coded Communication: Language born of oppression

-Researching Black women's experience with code switching, active project to be presented in 2021
+Investigating Black womxn's experiences, active project to be presented in 2021

 I am currently developing my thesis in the MFA in Design Program at VCUarts Qatar.
 This page will be updated monthly with my visual and conceptual thesis developments.
-My thesis will be finalized in May 2021.
+Coded Communication will be finalized in May 2021.

 (developments are listed newest to oldest)